 adrienne maree brown

-My intention in 2020 is to host provocative conversations about racial equity, social and racial justice, bias and racism, and anger.
+My intention in 2021 is to return to and reinforce some of the basic topics that have been discussed over the many years of this conversation.
+And I fully expect that the real issues and challenges we all face in 2021 (and beyond) will find their way into these conversations as examples of application or insight.
+That is, I expect to continue to host provocative conversations about racial equity, social and racial justice, bias and racism, and anger.
 My hope is that we will see how our familiar frames of systems thinking, leadership, inquiry, and conversation are challenged and changed when we talk about these topics.
 My hope is that we will expose our own biases and mental models, and thereby change ourselves.

 Overall Purpose (since 2007)

 The First Wednesday Conversation will continue to develop our capacity for systems intelligence by focusing on a collection of tools and methods that can give us valuable insights into complex issues.

 And here’s a reminder about what I mean by systems intelligence.
 I define it as the capacity and ability to apply systems thinking to complex challenges.
 Such challenges are different from technical problems.
 Learning is needed, both to adequately understand the problem and to address the emergent challenge.
 Systems intelligence enriches and enhances any change methodology.
 When an organization or community or leader can do three things – develop their systems intelligence, nurture mutual learning, and discern complex adaptive challenges – wise action is possible.That’s what we’re about at the First Wednesday Conversation.